Testnizer

 WS-Security

 A standalone workbench for building, signing, and encrypting SOAP security headers.
+Same engine as the SOAP editor’s WS-Security tab.

 • UsernameToken — password digest or plain text, with optional Timestamp